-It takes every drop of our heritage - past and present - to make Mount Gay Rum.
+It takes every drop of our heritage - past and present - to make Mount Gay rums.
 From the founding in 1703, to the legendary leadership of Sir John Gay Alleyne.
 To the digging of our first and only well.
-To the single-strand fields of cane we’re planting at the plantation today.
-It’s all part of Mount Gay Rum.
+The well that still operates to this day, over 300 years later.
+To the single-strand fields of cane we’re planting at the estate today.
+It’s all part of Mount Gay.
 A story you can taste in every bottle.
 And a heralded rum heritage.
-Without rival.
+This is more than a rum.

-Eventually, the Sober family hired Sir John Gay Allende - a fourth generation Barbadian - to usher in a new era for the distillery.
-His innovations and achievements were so profoundly successful that the Sober family renamed the entire distillery his honor.
+Eventually, the Sober family hired Sir John Gay Alleyne - a fourth generation Barbadian - to usher in a new era for the distillery.
+His innovations and achievements were so profoundly successful that the Sober family renamed the entire distillery in his honour.
 And the world became introduced to a new name with a pedigree of excellence and craftsmanship.
 Mount Gay.Learn More

 Inseparable are the natural elements of Barbados and Mount Gay Rum.
 Since day one, the water, cane and airborne yeast have combined to create our rums.